A hand plants a purple potato slice in rich soil.

 Fertilizer:

-Growing – Fertilize again once the potato plants have grown out of the soil.
+Growing Fertilize again once the potato plants have grown out of the soil.
 You can side dress (apply to the side of the plant and water in) or lightly broadcast and water in an all-purpose garden fertilizer.
-IFA Garden Fertilizer (16-16-8) or IFA Grand Champion (16-16-16) are great options.
+IFA Grand Champion All-Purpose Garden Fertilizer (16-16-16) is a great option for Intermountain West soils.

 IFA’s Growing Guide for a Plentiful Potato Harvest